OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

        cp data/osm/feature_city_CBD.osm.bz2 .
        bzip2 -d feature_city_CBD.osm.bz2

 #.
-In QGIS, choose :menuselection:`File --> New Project`.
+In QGIS, choose :menuselection:`Project --> New`.
 If you had the
    SEXTANTE Toolbox open you might want to close it.

 #.
 Choose :menuselection:`Plugins --> Manage Plugins`.